 - Golden syrup - molasses will also work

 - Gingerbread spices - I made these quite spicy, as I love the strong gingerbread taste.
-So I used 3 tsp ginger, 1 tsp cinnamon and 1 tsp nutmeg.
+So I used 3 teaspoon ginger, 1 teaspoon cinnamon and 1 teaspoon nutmeg.
 But you can use less or more, or even other spices, like mixed spice.
 If the kids (or you!) are less partial to a pungent gingerbread taste, you can reduce the amounts

 - Icing sugar / powdered sugar - optional decoration for these adorable vegan gingerbread people!
 Dress them up!
 It also makes them look super Christmasy.